webextension-toolbox/webextension-toolbox/README.md

 ## What is the difference to [web-ext](https://github.com/mozilla/web-ext)?

-If want to develop browser extensions for Firefox only [web-ext](https://github.com/mozilla/web-ext) might be a better fit for you, since it supports, extension signing, better manifest validation and auto mounting.
+If want to develop browser extensions for Firefox only [web-ext](https://github.com/mozilla/web-ext) might be a better fit for you, since it supports extension signing, better manifest validation and auto mounting.

 Nevertheless if you want to develop cross browser extensions using